TTU Home Southwest Collection/Special Collections Library Home Resources Home

 Texas Tech Black History Timeline

-For Texas Tech's charter (founding) centennial, the Texas Tech University Archives curated a large exhibit titled "Education Has No Color: Celebrating Black History at Texas Tech" that will be on display in the Library's Croslin Room from January 17-March 16, 2023.
-While the physical exhibit will be on display for only 2 ½ months each spring, the exhibit’s two accompanying webpages will be available year round.
+For Texas Tech's charter (founding) centennial, the Texas Tech University Archives curated a large exhibit titled "Education Has No Color: Celebrating Black History at Texas Tech" that was displayed in the Library's Croslin Room from January 17-March 16, 2023.
 This page provides a brief overview of Black history at Texas Tech University.
 The timeline is not a comprehensive one, but rather focuses on major milestones and events in the university's ethnically diverse history, including firsts, groundbreaking events, notable figures and their achievements, and some racial controversies that happened at the university.

-The Timeline of Diversity and Inclusion at Texas Tech is a broader overview of the history of underrepresentated populations at the university.
+The Timeline of Underrepresented Groups at Texas Tech is a broader overview of the history of underrepresentated populations at the university.

 1923